mattermost/docs/source/process/mobile-release-process.md

   - Review and update project dependencies as needed
 2. PM:
   - Final changelog updates to known issues and contributors section
-  - Submit final build to App Store and Google Play Store
+  - Submit final build to iOS App Store and Google Play Store
   - Confirm that minimum server version required is clear in update notes
   - Create release in GitHub
   - Close the release in Jira